TigranBalayan10/portfolio-spa/README.md

 ## Purpose

 Portfolio webpage showcases Tigran's projects, has about me section, resume with detailed fullstack developer skills and contact me section with input fields.
+Smaller screens supported by making nav bar a hamburger menu.

 ## Built With